Dallas Lawyer for Drug Trafficking Defense

-At Broden & Mickelsen, LLP, we have successfully represented numerous individuals at trial and through the sentencing process in federal drug trafficking cases.
+Our Dallas drug trafficking attorneys at Broden & Mickelsen, LLP have successfully represented numerous individuals at trial and through the sentencing process in federal drug trafficking cases.
 Some notable drug cases include:

 - A client with three prior federal drug convictions who was facing 22 to 27 years imprisonment for being a career criminal was found NOT GUILTY by a Midland jury of a new drug charge after a three-day trial.